 Remember that the Audacity project and sound file are different.
 To test your audio, follow these simple steps.

 - Locate the exported audio file on your computer.
-The audio file has an extension of MP3 or WAV, while Audacity file has an extension of AUP.
+The audio file has an extension of MP3 or WAV, while the Audacity file has an extension of AUP.

 - Open the sound file to your available audio player (Windows Media Player or iTunes)